 Each week, add 30 seconds to the time you run (keeping the walking time the same) until you reach 10 minutes of continuous running training.

-Fartlek Running Workout
+Fartlek Running Workouts

 Fartlek is Swedish for speed play, where the pace continually varies to eliminate boredom and to improve your speed and aerobic endurance.
 Fartlek running workouts are either performed on the road or a treadmill, and here we will include both.
 Include fartlek training when you’re getting ready for a half-marathon or marathon training because distance runners need some speed work.